Jesuit Terms E

 Sometime before his death, he composed a poem celebrating the triumph of resurrection over death, somewhat in the genre of Edmund Campion’s “Brag.”

 Click to read "A Prayer of Hope" by Luis Espinal, S.J.

 Back to top

 A method of prayer that Ignatius of Loyola taught in his Spiritual Exercises.
 He considered it the most important thing a person could do each day.
 It takes only a few minutes.
 A contemporary adaptation of Ignatius' teaching broadens the traditional "Examination of Conscience" (preparation for confession) into the "Examination of Consciousness."
 As presented by Creighton U. theologian Dennis Hamm, SJ, this prayer has five steps: (1) Pray for light to understand and appreciate the past day.
 (2) Review the day in thanksgiving.
 (3) Review the feelings in the replay of the day.
 (4) Choose one of those feelings (positive or negative) and pray from it.
 (5) Look toward tomorrow.

 To view and order the Daily Examen, click here.

-(Latin meaning From the Heart of the Church) An Apostolic Constitution regarding Catholic colleges and universities.
+An Apostolic Constitution regarding Catholic colleges and universities.
 Issued by Pope John Paul II on August 15, 1990, its aim was to define and refine the catholicism of Catholic institutions of higher education.
 Ex Corde Ecclesiae describes the identity and mission of Catholic colleges and universities.